jcalixte/rnrps/article/article.md

 }
 ```

-In conclusion, this is pretty simple and intuitive, isn't it?
+This is pretty simple, isn't it?
 We added an event `SYNC_UP` to make our `React` component reactive.
 We will listen to it later.

 ### Merge

-In a game, each player will update his own document so we will not have to deal with conflicts.
-But our component just wants to handle one document `Play` to display plays and scores.
-So we have a final work to do, we need to fetch the two documents in the database and merge them into one.
+During a game each player will update his own document so we will not have to deal with conflicts.
+But our component can only handle one document `Play` to display plays and scores.
+At this stage we only have one work left to do: to fetch the two documents in the database and merge them into one.

-It is done in the file `PlayService.`, we can call this method `mergePlays` where we use a spread operator to merge the two documents.
-But there is a little more work to do when we want to gather play `turns` in which each player updates their moves.
+In the file `PlayService.`, we will call the method `mergePlays` where we use a spread operator to merge the two documents.
+But there is a little more work to do when we want to gather play `turns` (in which each player updates their moves).
 For each `turn`, we retrieve the move of the player 1 in the player 1's document and the move of the player 2 in the player 2's document.
 Like this:

 ```TypeScript
 // PlayService.ts